Pop Culture Madness!

 Flea played completely naked with the Red Hot Chili Peppers on Woodstock '99.

-Prior to 1999, the mythical AmEx Black Card was just that: a myth.
-The myth became so pervasive that American Express decided to capitalize on it and actually make a black, ultra exclusive credit card.
+Before 1999, the mythical AmEx Black Card was a myth.
+The myth became so pervasive that American Express decided to capitalize on it and make a black, ultra-exclusive credit card.

 Susan Lucci won her first Daytime Emmy Award, after 19 nominations.

-Swiss watchmaker Patek Philippe created "the most complicated watch in the world."
-Made of 18K gold, the watch has 24 hands, 1,728 components and includes features such as a star chart and thermometer.
+Swiss watchmaker Patek Philippe created “the most complicated watch in the world.”
+Made of 18K gold, the watch has 24 hands and 1,728 components, including features such as a star chart and thermometer.

-Paypal was voted one of the 10 worst business ideas of 1999.
+Paypal was voted one of the ten worst business ideas of 1999.

 Cost of a Superbowl ad in 1999: $1,600,000

-Marilyn Manson wrote a Rolling Stone article in 1999 after the Columbine shooting and blamed the media for making the murderers 'celebrities'.
+Marilyn Manson wrote a Rolling Stone article in 1999 after the Columbine shooting, blaming the media for making the murderers ‘celebrities.’

 In 1999, the US government paid the Zapruder family $16 million for the film of JFK's assassination.